samuelforrest/samuelforrest/README.md

 - 📫 How to reach me: samueljforrest (Instagram, LinkedIn)
 - 😄 Pronouns: He, Him
 - ⚡ Fun fact: I like smoothies.
-- 🎨 Hobbies: I have a passion for aviation and flight simulation.
+- 🎨 Hobbies: I have a passion for aviation, flight simulation and music (piano and saxophone)!
 - 🎧 Music: I love it.